giry-dev/mangrove-docs/docs/general/web-app/trade/how-to-make-an-order/amplify-order.md

 # Amplified order

 :::caution
-Due to the special magic of Mangrove, Limit Orders (and therefore Amplified Orders) have a minimum volume that is required to prevent wasting gas taking lots of small orders when you want to spend your life savings on BTC to show your friends.
-You can read about the [exact values here](#minimum-volume)
+On Mangrove, Limit Orders have a requirement of a minimum amount per order which depends on the market.
+This requirement ensures that the gas cost of consuming the offers is not too high.
+You can find minimum amount required per order in the market details on the dApp or read about the [exact values here](#minimum-volume)
 :::

 import useBaseUrl from '@docusaurus/useBaseUrl';